trivialfis/pyhwloc/docs/source/build.rst

   ninja
   ninja install

+Then we can proceed to build pyhwloc.
 It's necessary to specify the hwloc root for Windows as CMake can't find its installation.

 - Binary wheel